 Deductive logic, the basis for deductive thinking, is one of the most commonly used patterns of thinking.
-This article is devoted to clarifying the pattern of deductive thinking for written composition since deduction is very commonly used in writing academic papers and assignments.
+Since deduction is commonly used in writing academic papers and assignments, understanding the pattern of deductive thinking for written composition helps better organize the structure of your writing.

-Deductive thinking can be described in varied simplistic ways.
-"A deductive argument claims that it's logically necessary that if the premises are all true then so is the conclusion."
+Deductive thinking can be described in simplistic ways.
+"A deductive argument claims that it's logically necessary that if the premises are all true then so is the conclusion" (Gensler, 2002, p.
+268).
 The key to understanding this description is to see that if deductive logic is being used accurately and correctly, accurate points or arguments will lead to an accurate conclusion or result.
 Otherwise, erroneous points or arguments must lead to an erroneous conclusion.